Last Updated on July 2, 2026 by Daniel Globe

 Conclusion

 So, who owns Sheraton now?
-You do not own Sheraton, but Marriott International does, after its 2016 acquisition of Starwood Hotels.
-From its 1937 start to global growth, Sheraton shifted from independent operator to franchised flag to Marriott-backed brand.
-Today, Sheraton remains a major midscale-to-upscale name in Marriott’s portfolio, with steady scale, strategic reach, and continued worldwide relevance.
-You can see its story as one of smart shifts, strong staying power, and steady brand evolution.
+You do not own Sheraton, but Marriott International does, after its 2016 acquisition of Starwood Hotels for roughly $13 billion.
+From its 1933–1937 start to global growth, Sheraton shifted from independent operator to franchised flag to Marriott-backed brand.
+Today, Sheraton remains a major premium name in Marriott’s portfolio, with steady scale, strategic reach, and continued worldwide relevance.
+Its story is one of smart ownership shifts, strong staying power, and steady brand evolution.